 We had chocolate cupcakes with pink buttercream frosting, vanilla cupcakes with bright aqua and pink coconut frosting,and chocolate cupcakes with cookies and cream frosting all made by The Cupcakery.
 These delicious cupcakes were made even sweeter with the addition of penguin and snowflake 3-D and flat fondant cupcake toppers made by Brittany at Edible Details.
 I could not be more impressed with how fantastic her toppers looked and how well they matched the party.

 We had penguin cake pops made by Candy’s Cake Pops.
 They were cookies and cream flavored and were as moist and yummy as they were adorable.
 Beth at Sunshine Bakes made us some amazing penguin, snowflake, and monogram sugar cookies.

-We had yummy pink raspberry and blue almond coconut macarons from Le Bonbon and some fantastic coke float and peppermint flavored fudge from Jewel of the Lion.
+We had yummy pink raspberry and blue almond coconut macarons from Le Bonbon and some fantastic coke float and peppermint flavored fudge from Julie’s Homemade Fudge.
 I used black and aqua striped straws and ribbon to accent the macarons and fudge and also make them easy to pick up and eat!

 Everyone snacked on plenty of penguin foods like fish shaped tuna and peanut butter and jelly sandwiches and goldfish crackers, veggies, fruit and cheese.